xspec/oXygen-XML-editor-xspec-support/README.md

 #### What you can do inside the "XSpec Test Results" view:

-- For each test, there is a **Show** action that selects the coresponding test in the editor.
+- For each test, there is a **Show** action that selects the corresponding test in the editor.
 - For each scenario, there is a **Run** action that just runs that particular scenario.
 - For a failed test, you can click on it to open the diff comparison between the expected and actual results.